 Internet Problems: Things happen beyond our control.
 If you have completed a match in the tournament and internet goes down at your location and cannot reconnect in the next 15 min you will be forfeited from the tournament with no refund.
 If you have not started a match and the board cannot connect then you will be forfeited with a refund.
 If you can move to a new location quickly you can still play but the Tournament Director needs to be notified as soon as possible when these issues occur.

 Tournament message to appear on the boards at the start of a match.

 By pushing the start button, you read and agree to the rules of the IOWA DARTS Remote Tournaments.
 You also understand that your team will be taken out of the bracket at any time you do not follow the rules including unsportsmanlike behavior.
+You will have 15 minutes once your match is ready to cork and begin your match.
 Any dispute in the rules judgment will be determined by tournament director.
 Good luck & have fun!